In the past several decades, we’ve seen that college costs tend to increase, on average, by about twice the consumer inflation rate.

-Is the cost of college worth the benefits?
+Is the cost of college worth it?

 Why is the cost of college rising so fast?

 If the cost of college rose at the same rate as everything else, it would be much easier to decide to become a college graduate.
-But the cost of college rising so fast?
-The answer may surprise you.
+But the cost of college is far outpacing the rising costs of other goods and services.

 Public funds funneled to the most fortunate

-With more money increasingly going toward the most fortunate, the income gap can only be expected to increase.
-This means that college is more affordable for those who can afford it, and less affordable for those who can’t.
+With more money increasingly going toward the education of wealthier students, the income gap can only be expected to increase.
+This means that college is more affordable for those who can already afford it, and less affordable for those who can’t.

 Disclaimer: Hey!
 Welcome to our disclaimer.
-Here’s what you need to know to safely consume this blog post: Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner banks, The Bancorp Bank and BBVA Compass, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
+Here’s what you need to know to safely consume this blog post: We do our best to make sure information is accurate as of the date of publication, but things do change quickly sometimes.
+Any outbound links in this post will take you away from Simple.com, to external sites in the wilds of the internet; neither Simple nor our partner bank, BBVA USA, endorse any linked-to websites; and we didn’t pay/barter with/bribe anyone to appear in this post.
+Individual situations will differ; consult your favorite finance, tax or legal professional for specific advice.
 And as much as we wish we could control the cost of things, any prices in this article are just estimates.
 Actual prices are up to retailers, manufacturers, and other people who’ve been granted magical powers over digits and dollar signs.